abitofhelp/bazel8_go/pkg/README.md

 The [greeting](./greeting/README.md) package provides functionality for generating personalized greeting messages.

+### Logger

+The [logger](./logger/README.md) package provides logging utilities for the application, with a focus on context-aware logging.

 ## Usage

 Each package has its own README.md file with detailed information on how to use it.
 Please refer to the individual package documentation for specific usage instructions.